-1-Sentence-Summary: The Passion Paradox explains the risks of blindly following what we love to do the most and teaches us how to find a cultivate our passions in a way that can lead us to a fulfilling life.
+1-Sentence-Summary: The Passion Paradox explains the risks of blindly following what we love to do the most and teaches us how to cultivate our passions in a way that can lead us to a fulfilling life.

 Read in: 4 minutes

 Nowadays “follow your passion” is common advice.
 Coaches and commencement address champions will tell you that pursuing your passion is the only way to achieve your full potential and be happy.

 On the other hand, many people think searching for your passion will likely lead you to dissatisfaction or trouble.
 You may end up never discovering what you really love and being frustrated.
 Or you can find it and go all in for years, making yourself lonely, unhealthy, or poor.
 They suggest you just stick to what you do and learn to like it.

 So, who is right?

 All of them are, actually.
 The Passion Paradox: A Guide to Going All In, Finding Success, and Discovering the Benefits of an Unbalanced Life from Brad Stulberg and Steve Magness shows passion is a gift but can bring you to destructive behavior if you don’t know how to deal with it.